 To his credit, Mackay held on.
 Not only did he survive, he hit the occasional boundary as well, and did not hesitate to give Kline the strike.

-The Australian dressing-room looked increasingly relieved as Mackay and Kline grew in confidence and began to believe that the duo could pull off a draw.
+The Australian dressing-room looked increasingly relieved and tense at the same time as Mackay and Kline grew in confidence and began to believe that the duo could pull off a draw.
 Even Gibbs, the hero of the first innings and who had picked up Mackay as a part of his hat-trick, could not create an impact.
 He went wicketless.

 Lesser captains would have panicked, but Worrell knew that there was still time left.
 As the clock moved over to 5 o’clock, Worrell took the new ball with an hour to go — and brought back his trusted admiral — Wes Hall.

-The West Indians now seemed eager, especially to dismiss Kline.
-Ten men – including the wicket-keeper – prowled around Kline like birds of prey, prepared to swoop on to every opportunity he would provide.
+The West Indians now seemed anxious, especially to dismiss Kline.
+Ten men — including the wicket-keeper — prowled around Kline like birds of prey, prepared to swoop on to every opportunity he would provide.
 But the opportunity never came.
-Kline’s bat grew broader and broader as the Test went into its dying moments.
-The fielders came closer and closer – in fact, they so close that Kline had to seek the umpire’s help when Valentine came within touching distance of Kline’s bat.
+Kline’s bat seemed to grow broader as the Test went into its dying moments.
+The fielders came closer and closer — in fact, they so close that Kline had to seek the umpire’s help when Valentine came within touching distance of Kline’s bat.

 As the clock ticked 5.57 pm, Worrell began what one presumed to be the final over of the day.
-Worrell, who had taken the previous three wickets with such ease, had Kline surrounded by a phalanx of men.
-As he came on, bowling left-arm spin to the left-handed No 11, everyone waited with bated breath to see whether Kline would be able to play out the over.
-One ball, two, three, four, five, six, seven, eight – Kline had managed to survive.
+Worrell, who had taken the previous 3 wickets with ease, had Kline surrounded by a phalanx of men.
+As he came on, bowling left-arm spin to Kline, one of the worst batsmen at international level at that point, everyone waited with bated breath to see whether Kline would be able to play out the over.
+One ball, two, three, four, five, six, seven, eight — Kline had managed to survive.

 But the drama was not over yet.
 As Egar and Col Hoy moved over, there were still seconds left for the clock to tick over to 6 o’clock, which meant that there was enough time left for one more over.
 Worrell handed the ball to — not for the first time — Hall.